 OutSystems allows you to raise in your logic the Not Registered Exception or any of the existing Role Exceptions.

 A Security Exception Handler will handle any of the above exceptions if there is not a more specific Exception Handler.
 You should handle Security Exceptions in OnException actions of your UI Flows.

-Communication Exceptions applies only to Mobile applications and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
+Communication Exceptions applies only to Reactive Web and Mobile apps and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
 Weak connections may also lead to communication exceptions whenever the server fails to reply within the specified timeout value (default timeout is set in the Server Request Timeout property of the module).

 Communication Exceptions are raised only by OutSystems, you are not able to raise them in your logic.

 The raise of Abort Activity Change Exceptions is used in Process Activity callback actions as a mechanism to prevent the activity from advancing to the next state.

 When an exception is raised by OutSystems, the ExceptionMessage property of the Exception Handler element will be automatically filled-in with a description of the problem.
 When you raise an exception in your logic, such as a User Exception, you define the Exception Message in the property of the Raise Exception element.

 When you handle an exception in your module, you can use the Log Error property of the Exception Handler element to choose if OutSystems will log the exception.
 Logged exceptions will be accessible in the management console of your OutSystems environment.